 WDSrx collaborated with an existing client to accommodate a new product launch by dramatically increasing cold chain capacity.
 The resulting solution provided cost savings to the client over time, assured them future access to a valuable temperature-regulated environment and established a partnership framework for logistics solutions at every stage within the pharmaceutical supply chain.

-The client, one of the world’s largest solution providers in the design, development and manufacturing of auto-injectors and pen injectors, was launching a product containing medication with instructions for storage at temperatures between 2-8 degrees Celsius.
+The client, one of the world’s largest solution providers in the design, development and manufacturing of auto-injectors and pen injectors routinely supports pharmaceutical products with instructions for storage at temperatures between 2-8 degrees Celsius.
 A growing quantity of drugs must be stored and transported within specific temperature ranges to maintain ingredient integrity and potency.
 Failure to maintain appropriate conditions at any point in the supply chain can harm the efficacy of the drug resulting in the loss of a shipment that may put patients at risk.

 When the client developed the project scope, an initial meeting was scheduled to outline expectations.
-The goal was to develop a solution with WDSrx for the new product addition without affecting the existing positive working relationship between the two companies.
+The goal was to develop a solution with WDSrx for the new auto-injector product.
 According to WDSrx President Adam Runsdorf, “Communication at this preliminary stage was key to explore relevant options to be implemented within the desired timeline.”